hwmhht/hht204806/Lesson-6bis:-tangent-space-normal-mapping.md

 Also note that in the matrix A we have nothing related to the function f.
 It contains only some information about our triangle.

-# Let us compute Frenet basis and apply the perturbation of normals
+# Let us compute Darboux basis and apply the perturbation of normals

-So, Frenet basis is a triplet of vectors (i,j,n), where n - is the original normal vector, and i, j can be computed as follows:
+So, Darboux basis is a triplet of vectors (i,j,n), where n - is the original normal vector, and i, j can be computed as follows:

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/06b-tangent-space/f06.png)